Navigating Heat Pump Retrofits - A Guide for Facility Managers

 Resources

-There are excellence resources available for Facility Managers that address the items raised here; we have highlighted the key ones below:
+There are excellence resources available for FMs that address the items raised here; we have highlighted a few key ones below:

-For further guidance on how to navigate a heat pump retrofit project, please contact:
+For further guidance on how to navigate a heat pump retrofit project including low temperature HHW system testing, please contact:

 Andrew Nagarajah